s-amberg/cpla/week04/README.md

 # 2. BoundedBuffer with dynamic allocation

 ## Overview
-Take your `BoundedBuffer.h` file and change the implementation and interface.
+Take your `BoundedBuffer.hpp` file and change the implementation and interface.

 * Remove the integral type template parameter
 * Add a `size_type` constructor parameter and a corresponding member